open/close all folders

 - In series 4, the Pyroviles in "The Fires of Pompeii" had their planet taken by the Daleks as revealed in the series finale.

-- In series 5, the fish-aliens in "The Vampires of Venice" fled from the Silence through the cracks in the universe.
+- In series 5, the fish-aliens in "The Vampires of Venice" fled from the cracks in the universe.

 - In Babylon 5, the Dilgar began conquering other solar systems and doing unspeakable things to the inhabitants when they discovered their sun was about to go nova.
 The Earth Alliance drove them back and the nova wiped them out.